DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: I finally startec working on my Portfolio Page, where I will make sure to use all the basic skills I've been studying so far (I will include some Bootstrap classes as well).
 Today I've wrote down the layout using pen&paper, and tomorrow I will start building the page section by section.

 **Thoughts:** I'm currently studying how to divide a website just by looking at it. <Header>, <section> (<article> and <aside>) and <footer>.
 I plan to become effectively capable of assessing a website structure as fast as possible.

+### Day 11: 2018 February 2, Friday

+**Today's Progress**: I studied the Bootstrap grid system, what it is, how it works, what are the 4 different sizes, how to nest rows.

+**Thoughts:** I'm about to start an Image Gallery project using Boostrap.
+I'm also studying the code of different successfully websites to quickly assess their structure.